openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/stateful_models_intro.rst

 .. image:: _static/images/stateful_model_example.svg
    :alt: example comparison between stateless and stateful model implementations
    :align: center
-   :scale: 70%
+   :scale: 90 %

+What is more, when a model includes TensorIterator or Loop operations, turning it to stateful makes it possible to retrieve intermediate values from each execution iteration (thanks to the LowLatency transformation).
+Otherwise, the whole set of their executions needs to finish before the data becomes available.

-Text generation is a good usage example, as multiple inference calls are required to make a complete output sentence, each run producing a single output token.
+Text generation is a good usage example of stateful models, as it requires multiple inference calls to output a complete sentence, each run producing a single output token.
 Information from one run is passed to the next inference as a context, which may be handled by a stateful model natively.
 Potential benefits for this, as well as other scenarios, may be: